Huff icon

 Huff's Noguchi bust in Kamegajoshi Park

 The Noguchi bust at its present location in Kamegojoshi Park in Inawashiro, Japan.
-From a Japanese web page, accessed September 25, 2015.
+The photo was obtained from a Japanese web page in September 2015 but it has since been removed.

 On the next page we'll examine projects, both realized and unrealized, that Huff was involved in between 1942 and the 1970s.